 As regular readers of our website will know, we love playing board games.
-They are entertaining, fun and an excellent way of spending quality family time together (and getting the eleven-year-old out of her bedroom!).
+They are entertaining, fun and an excellent way of spending quality family time together (and getting the twelve-year-old out of her bedroom!).
 But there are times when we want to play a board game that requires a bit more brain power and is a bit more grown up, so just us adults decided to play a question-and-answer board game whilst the kids weren’t about (we did play it with them the next day).
 We decided to play Drumond Park’s The Best of British board game, which is part of the very successful LOGO family of games.

 The Best of British board game is a game suitable for 2 to 6 players, or 2 teams, from age 12 and upwards.
 It takes a light-hearted glimpse into our everyday life, reminding us of the diverse, unique and hilarious everyday things, people and places that make Britain such an outstanding place to live with questions such as: Where might you encounter toucans, pelicans and puffins while on a shopping trip?
 What is the most popular fish used for Fish & Chips?
 It is a question-and-answer board where the winner is the first person to move around the board and reach the Winning Zone.

 - 300x Question Cards

 There is very minimal set up to play this game.
 Each player or team grabs a cone-shaped played piece (they are all different colours) and places it on the start space on the board.
 Remove the lid off the box of cards (we have an older version of the game that has a cardboard question card box rather than the newer plastic version) and you are ready to go.
 We recommend shuffling the cards as there are three sets of question cards, each with four questions; Picture Cards that have pictures relating to questions on the cards, Common Theme Cards – these have four questions relating to a common theme and Pot Luck – these have random questions Best of British questions.